Who We Are

 The alliance emerged organically out of the campaign to protect Wester Ross Marine Protected Area and began with surveys organised by the Scottish Creel Fishermen’s Federation, SubSeaTV and Sea Change Wester Ross to gather evidence to protect the ecosystems recovery.
 We were joined shortly after by the fishery boards and Seasearch divers, marine scientists and others who have helped champion our 'network for nature’, as the Marine Biological Society have dubbed it.

 Our aims are multi-fold.
-By building a cross-sector alliance, in a low population area such as the northwest Highlands, we can more efficiently pool limited resources, time and energy – as well as share different perspectives and knowledge to provide a much more holistic understanding of the sea.
-Previously groups in the northwest tended to work separately, but in recognition that everything is connected in the sea, it soon became clear that working more like an ecosystem ourselves benefited everyone – that is what the Blue Hope Alliance set out to do.
+By building a cross-sector alliance, in a low population area such as the Northwest Highlands, we can more efficiently pool limited resources, time and energy – as well as share different perspectives and knowledge to provide a much more holistic, multi-perspectival understanding of the sea.
+Previously groups in the Northwest tended to work separately, but in recognition that everything is connected in the sea, it soon became clear that working more like an ecosystem ourselves benefited everyone – that is what the Blue Hope Alliance set out to do.

-Fishermen, anglers, scientists, seafood suppliers, sailors, kayakers, divers, families, youngsters, swimmers, snorkellers, artists and storytellers have a lot of knowledge and complimentary talents to share.
+Fishermen, anglers, scientists, seafood suppliers, sailors, kayakers, divers, families, youngsters, swimmers, snorkellers, artists and storytellers have knowledge and complimentary talents to share.
 Some have boats, others can dive, others know of species locations, or have scientific knowledge and methods, whilst others have social media prowess or visual and storytelling capacity.
-Some can just provide great teas.
+Some can just provide great tea cakes.
 All are welcome to contribute in ways they can.

 The scientific knowledge discovered on our surveys is vital.
-It can help flag up issues and put pressure on Government agencies as well as on politicians to act.
+It can help provide evidence which might not otherwise be known, and flag up issues and put pressure on Government agencies and politicians to act.
 It can be used as evidence in court and can flag up where human impact is causing harm in order to stop it.
 Thus, allowing nature to heal itself.
 When Nature is left alone it heals fast.

 Interconnectivity with marine scientists and universities can support more ambitious and rigorous surveying and help analyse and share our discoveries.
 These relationships can ensure our survey work is scientifically rigourous.

 Our archive of survey footage can be used to produce films, vlogs, and photo stories.
-This makes visible the underwater world - and our eyes underwater in the northwest encourages wider awareness and builds custodianship.
-The surveys can bring to life the underwater world and its ‘characters’ and encourage more wonder and respect for our underwater world.
+Our film nights can take the community on a virtual dive.
+Thus making visible the underwater world - and our ‘eyes underwater in the northwest’ encourages wider awareness and builds care for the sea.
+The surveys can bring to life the underwater world and its ‘characters’ and encourage more wonder and respect for Nature.

-Interconnectivity between businesses, individuals, and groups, (that only a cross-sector /ecosystem focused alliance can achieve) can create the sense of collective endeavour and synergy in which groups with very different remits around specific species or habitats, can join together with a shared purpose.
+Interconnectivity between businesses, individuals, and groups, (which only a cross-sector /ecosystem focused alliance can achieve), can create the sense of a collective endeavour, in which groups of quite different remits around specific species or habitats, can join together with a shared sense of purpose.

-Wester Ross is perhaps the most fragile of the MPAs – given it has the lion’s share of maerl in Europe and is the largest “maerl” MPA in the world.
+Wester Ross is perhaps the most fragile of the MPAs – given it has the lion’s share of maerl in Europe.
+It is also the largest “maerl” MPA in the world.
 Yet there is masses of maerl outside of these protected areas as well as south and north of the MPA, all within our area of interest.
 Our members have produced surveys, articles, science reports and films.

-Our aim to build a self sustaining project means we rely upon encouraging local businesses, charities, marine groups and volunteers to support, or even sponsor our surveys and events - to achieve greater protection and restoration of the habitats and species.
+Our aim to build a self sustaining project means we rely upon encouraging local businesses, charities, marine groups and volunteers to support, or even sponsor our surveys and events.
 Please get in touch if you’d like to help us.
-All are welcome.
+We welcome everyone’s support however it is given.